weaviate-tutorials/scalable-rag-ODSC-eu-2024/README.md

 python workshop_setup.py --provider ollama --use-cache False
 ```

+While the download is progressing, you can continue to [the next section (1.3)](#13-install-containerization-tools).
+Open a new terminal window, and continue along.

 ### 1.2.2 Option 2: Cohere

 - Recommended if you want to use an API-based solution